pjtunstall/holocron/README.md

 Fun.
 An exercise to help me learn Rust.
 Maybe also, in some small way, to raise awareness.

 [Quantum computers](https://en.wikipedia.org/wiki/Quantum_computing) are a reality.
 Whether it takes 5 years or 30, eventually they'll be big enough to render current public-key cryptosystems ineffective.
-This is not just a concern for the future: data collected today may then be exposed to prying eyes.
+This is not just a concern for the future: data collected today may then be exposed.

 If online banking, commerce, etc. are to survive, they'll need new systems.
 Several have been proposed.
 Some have proved ineffective even against classical computers, but a few possibilities remain.
 At present (late 2024), these potentially quantum-proof algorithms are not widely used, but it's likely that, in the near future, hybrid systems will become common.
 [Signal](https://signal.org/docs/specifications/pqxdh), [Apple](https://security.apple.com/blog/imessage-pq3/), [Cloudflare](https://blog.cloudflare.com/post-quantum-to-origins), [AWS](https://www.amazon.science/blog/preparing-today-for-a-post-quantum-cryptographic-future), and the latest [Chrome](https://blog.chromium.org/2024/05/advancing-our-amazing-bet-on-asymmetric.html) desktop versions have all recently implemented systems that combine well-establish classical algorithms with a hopefully quantum-proof component.